NikoCat233/AU-Verify-Docs/readme.md

         HttpPending
     }
 ```
-GuestAccount, BannedByServer(Banned by Niko), BannedByEAC(The Enhanced Network) is not added currently.
+BannedByServer(Banned by Niko), BannedByEAC(The Enhanced Network) is not added currently.

+To check Guest account, you need to read TokenPlatform. "deviceid" in it is guest account.

 ```codes
     public sealed class VerifyRequest